kaan-aslim/eeg-controlled-robotic-arm/README.md

 ##  Objectives

 * Design and build a 3-axis robotic arm from scratch
-* Develop a full mechatronic system including mechanical, electrical, and control layers
+* Develop a complete mechatronic system integrating mechanical, electrical, and control layers
 * Acquire and process EEG signals for command generation
-* Classify brain signals into discrete robot control actions
+* Classify EEG-based commands using machine learning
-* Demonstrate BCI-based control for industrial applications
+* Demonstrate the feasibility of BCI-based control for industrial robotic systems

 ---

 ##  System Architecture

-The system consists of four main layers:
+The project consists of the following main subsystems:

-1. **Mechanical System**

-   * Custom-designed 3-axis robotic arm
-   * Gear transmission system (custom gear ratios)
-   * Structural validation via FEA

-2. **Electrical System**
+### 1. Mechanical Design

+* Concept design and structural sizing
-   * Stepper motors and motor drivers
+* Joint torque estimation and motor selection
+* Custom transmission and gear design
+* CAD modeling and digital assembly in SolidWorks
+* Design validation through motion checks and fit verification

+### 2. Engineering Analysis

+* 2D static torque analysis during early design stage
+* Static structural analysis in ANSYS
+* Iterative design improvements based on stress and deformation results
+* Workspace estimation using MATLAB and Monte Carlo analysis

+### 3. Electrical & Electronics System

-   * Power supply and protection systems (relay, E-stop)
+* Component selection for motors, drivers, relays, power supply, and protection
+* Circuit design based on voltage, current, and load requirements
+* Panel-level assembly and wiring
+* Emergency stop and industrial power considerations

+### 4. Control System

-   * PLC-based control infrastructure
+* PLC-based motion control with Siemens S7-1200

-3. **Control System**

-   * PLC (Siemens S7-1200) with TIA Portal
-   * Ladder logic & function block programming
+* Ladder Logic and Function Block programming in TIA Portal
-   * HMI interface via WinCC for manual control
+* Parameterized control for speed, direction, and acceleration
+* Manual real-time control through WinCC-based HMI

-4. **EEG & Machine Learning**
+### 5. EEG & Machine Learning

 * EEG data acquisition using NeuroSky MindWave Mobile 1
-   * Dataset creation from mental commands
+* Dataset generation for multiple robot motion commands
-   * Signal processing (FFT, Wavelet Transform experiments)
+* Signal processing experiments using FFT and Wavelet Transform
-   * Classification using:

-     * K-Nearest Neighbors (KNN)
-     * Decision Tree
+* Classification using machine learning methods such as KNN and Decision Tree
+* Approximate command classification accuracy of 80%

 ---